 Doctors informed Remee her pregnancy ended.
 That's when she said she handed the pills over to the doctors who 'took one look at them' and knew they weren't antibiotics.
 Once doctors discovered the pills were abortives, according to federal documents, the Hillsborough County Sheriff's Office was called.

 Authorities said in a recorded phone call, Remee's ex admitted to switching the antibiotics with Cytotec.

 Remee said her ex apologized and then told her, 'Don't worry, we can make another one.'

-According to federal investigators, a closer analysis of the pills revealed any identifiers had been scratched off them.
-Investigators believe Remee's not only scratched off the identifiers but put a fake label on the pill bottle and have charged him with the tampering of interstate commerce.
+According to federal investigators, a closer analysis of the pills revealed all identifiers had been scratched off them.
+Investigators believe Remee's ex not only scratched off the identifiers but put a fake label on the pill bottle and have charged him with tampering with interstate commerce.

 Dr. Welden nor any of his staff members called Remee after her initial visit, Remee said.

 "No apology.
 No concern for my health," she said.